 I got an email from a college student this morning asking me for financial advice and tips as they near graduation.
 I always respond to emails like this and try to give people useful advice.
 But deep down in my heart I know I am mostly just repeating mundane and useless bull shit.
 You know, work hard, do something you love, etc. But then I sat down and I started thinking about my own situation and I realized that one of the big reasons I am happy is because I figured out what was “enough” for me.

 About 15 years ago when my career was just getting started I made a big list of all the things I wanted to accomplish.¹ It was basically a list of all the things I would buy when I made gobs of money.
-Looking back at it, I have a good laugh because I realize that most of the crap on that list is “too much”.
-Sports cars, McMansions, etc. It was a list of things I want, but don’t need.
+Looking back at it, I have a good laugh because I realize what a shallow idiot I was.
+In retrospect, all of that stuff is “too much”.
+It was a list of things I want, but don’t need.
 It was all too much.
 Luckily, as time went on and I got more successful my needs actually decreased.
 In other words, my potential liabilities declined even as my assets increased.
 I not only felt “rich”, but I got happier.
 A lot happier.

 I got to thinking about all of this in more detail last week when this post by Financial Samurai went viral in nerdy financial circles.
 It’s called “Scraping By On $500,000 A Year: Why It’s So Hard For High Income Earners To Escape The Rat Race”.
 The chart at the right is a breakdown of a family making $500K “scraping” by.